Transition Resources

 For any questions regarding scholarships, please email deanrittertrust@gmail.com.

-Everyone’s ability to make decisions changes across a lifetime including people with intellectual and developmental disabilities (IDD).
+Everyone’s ability to make decisions changes across a lifetime, including people with intellectual and developmental disabilities (IDD).

-The Arc’s Center for Future Planning created this handout to help individuals with IDD and their families learn how to make, review and adjust a decision-making plan throughout a person’s life to maximize their ability to make their own decisions.
+The Arc’s Center for Future Planning created this Future Decisions handout to help individuals with IDD and their families learn how to make, review and adjust a decision-making plan throughout a person’s life to maximize their ability to make their own decisions.

 People with intellectual and developmental disabilities (IDD) have the same right to make decisions about their lives as people without disabilities.
 It is important to recognize and respect that right.